 People volunteer with Assert for a wide number of reasons.
-This includes people who have a family member or a friend who is Autistic; people who are training to be psychologists or social workers; people who are interested in the charity and want to help out and people who are Autistic or have Asperger’s themselves.
+This includes people who have a family member or a friend who is Autistic; people who are training to be psychologists or social workers; people who are interested in the charity and want to help out and people who are Autistic.

 Potential volunteers go through a step by step registration process.
 This involves completing a registration form, providing references and completing a DBS check.
-All volunteers attend a training session which gives them the opportunity to learn more about Asperger and High Functioning Autism as well as to find out about Assert and discuss the different volunteering roles available.
+All volunteers attend a training session which gives them the opportunity to learn more about Autism as well as to find out about Assert and discuss the different volunteering roles available.

 Volunteers are fully supported by Assert.
 We value the time, skill and enthusiasm they bring and aim to ensure that the time they spend with us is positive and worthwhile.

-If you are a person with AS or HFA and are interested in volunteering with a local charity or community group, but are unsure about how to go about it, then Assert may be able to help.
+If you are a person with autism and are interested in volunteering with a local charity or community group, but are unsure about how to go about it, then Assert may be able to help.

 We can support you to: